shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

      ```
    - Restart your computer to complete the installation.
 5. Set up your Linux distribution:
    - After restarting, the Linux distribution terminal window should pop up automatically.
-If not, launch the new Linux terminal via the "Start" menu or by typing its name in `PowerShell` or `Command Prompt` (in our case "Ubuntu").
+If not, launch the new Linux terminal via the 'Start' menu or by typing its name in `PowerShell` or `Command Prompt` (in our case - Ubuntu).
    - Follow the prompts to set up your new user account and password.

 > [!NOTE]